Buckingham Palace is the official London residence of the sovereign, one of the most iconic images of London, and a fantastic day out.

-Buckingham Palace visits can be thirsty work - your visit will probably last more than 2 hours, so why not call in at the superb Garden Cafe - serving tea, coffee, sandwiches and cakes, it's a great place to enjoy some refreshments during your visit.
+Visiting Buckingham Palace can be thirsty work - your visit will probably last more than 2 hours, so why not call in at the superb Garden Cafe - serving tea, coffee, sandwiches and cakes, it's a great place to enjoy some refreshments.

 Of course no trip would be complete without visiting the Buckingham Palace shop which has a superb range of quality souvenirs many designed exclusively for the Royal Collection.

-First of all, you can buy tickets for Buckingham Palace direct, either online from the official Royal Collection website http://www.royalcollection.org.uk/ or by telephone (+44) (0)20 7766 7300.
+First of all, you can buy tickets direct, either online from the official Royal Collection website www.royalcollection.org.uk or by telephone (+44) (0)20 7766 7300.
 You can also buy your tickets on the day from the ticket office.

-You can also ask for your purchase to be treated as a donation, which allows the palace to claim gift aid tax relief on the price of your tickets.
+If you're a UK taxpayer, you can ask for your purchase to be treated as a donation, which allows the Palace to claim Gift Aid tax relief on the price of your tickets.

-If you don't want to buy your tickets for Buckingham Palace direct, they are also available through various other websites and booking agencies.
+If you don't want to buy your tickets direct, they are also available through various other websites and booking agencies.

 When booking direct, you will be asked to specify the time of your visit at the time of booking.
 If you book through an agency, you don't have to choose the time of your visit until the day itself, when you exchange your voucher for a timed ticket at the ticket office, potentially giving you a bit more flexibility.